How it All Started

 After all, the tools are now available to all.
 MIDI Sprout makes use of much of the same circuitry that was used on our early installations and the sounds in our iOS app were crafted with the same design principles that inform our artistic practice.

 MIDI Sprouts are hand-assembled by artists in the US.
-The biodegradable cardboard enclosure of MIDI Sprout is an homage to the zero-waste record label that gave birth to the device.
+The durable cork and non-GMO corn plastic enclosure of MIDI Sprout is an homage to the zero-waste record label that gave birth to the device.

 We’re excited to share the magic of plant music with you through MIDI Sprout.
 Having this device in our lives has transformed not only the way we see plants, but the entire cosmos.
 It’s our hope that you too, in exploration of your relationship to nature through music, will come to discover hidden connections.